Trading Possessions for Freedom (Part 2) | How We Afford Full-Time RVing: Budget Included

 Is This Lifestyle Right For You?

-Living this lifestyle involves hard work, planning, travel, and fixing things.
-In America, there's often an intense career focus, but it's crucial to balance that with nurturing our relationship with God through prayer, study, and fasting.
+• Living this lifestyle involves hard work, planning, travel, and maintenance.
+While many in America focus intensely on careers, it's important to balance that with nurturing our relationship with God and one another.

-Our efforts should extend to helping others, spreading God's word, and remembering our purpose goes beyond just work and money.
-This lifestyle can be expensive, and if you value money and material possessions over experiences, you most likely wont enjoy full time RV-ing.
+• Our efforts should include helping others, spreading God’s word, and remembering that our purpose goes beyond work and money.

-This lifestyle has strengthened our family's faith, teaching us to be wise in saving, generous in giving, and trusting in God's plan for our finances.
+• This lifestyle has deepened our family's faith, teaching us to save wisely, give generously, and trust in God's financial plan.

 Still interested?